Bibliophage305/bandeoke-charts/song-list.md

 I'm Gonna Be (500 Miles) - The Proclaimers\
 I'm So Excited - The Pointer Sisters\
 If I Could Turn Back Time - Cher\
+Islands In The Stream - Kenny Rogers & Dolly Parton\
 It's Raining Men - The Weather Girls\
 Kiss - Prince\
 Love Shack - The B-52's\
 Purple Rain - Prince\
 Rosanna - Toto\
+Run to You - Bryan Adams\
 Running Up That Hill - Kate Bush\
+Should I Stay or Should I Go - The Clash\
+Sit Down - James\
 Summer of '69 - Bryan Adams\
 Sweet Child o' Mine - Guns N' Roses\
+Sweet Dreams (Are Made of This) - Eurythmics\
 Tainted Love - Soft Cell\
 The Best - Tina Turner\
 This Charming Man - The Smiths\
+Total Eclipse of the Heart - Bonnie Tyler\
 Wake Me Up Before You Go-Go - Wham!\
+Walk This Way - Aerosmith\
 Walking On Sunshine - Katrina and the Waves\
+White Wedding - Billy Idol\
 You Shook Me All Night Long - AC／DC

 ## 1990s